 Set Design

 Jo designed scenography, co-wrote and co-directed Season Of The Wolf with Sineád O’Brien.
-Reintroducing wolves and rewilding Ireland through storytelling and dance, the show ran for the five weeks of October 2025.
-Jo collaborated with Brendan Atkins to create an adaptable set, transformed between daytime family-friendly performances and nighttime 18+ shows.
+Responding through storytelling and dance to the eradication of wolves in Ireland by Oliver Cromwell, the show ran for the five weeks during Samhain 2025.
+Jo created set decorations and collaborated with digital artist Brendan Atkins to design an adaptable set, transforming between daytime family-friendly performances and evening 18+ shows.

 Costumes were designed by Jo and commissioned from a cross-border group of artists, including Brendan Farren, Jack Pierce and Síobhra Farrell.